 El Benny is deported from the U.S. and returns home to a Mexico devastated by the drug wars.
 He too joins in, and starts climbing the hierarchy, finding a prosperous life, full of money, women, violence and fun.

 Benjamin Garcia, Benny, is deported from the United States.
 Back home and against a bleak picture, Benny gets involved in the narco business, in which has for the first time in his life, an spectacular rise surrounded by money, women, violence and fun.
-But very soon he'll discovers that criminal life does not always keeps his promises.
-Epic black comedy about the world of Mafia and organized crime, HELL helps us to understand what everybody is asking: What is happening in Mexico today?Written by
+But very soon he discovers that criminal life does not always keep its promises.
+An epic black comedy about the world of Mafia and organized crime, Hell helps us to understand what everybody is asking: What is happening in Mexico today?Written by

 19 of 22 people found this review helpful.

 Was this review helpful to you?

 | Report this